Drinking is one of mankind’s oldest pastimes, steeped in rich history spanning back long before the supposed birth of Christ.

-In the rain forests of Malaysia lives the Pen-Tailed Tree Shrew, a small rodent no bigger than your average rat, which has a nightly thirst for fermented palm nectar.
+In the rain forests of Malaysia lives the Pen-Tailed Tree Shrew, a mammal small enough to fit in the palm of your hand, which has a nightly thirst for fermented palm nectar.

 Their poison of choice has an alcoholic content very similar to that of beer, and for about two hours every night these shrews will booze it up without fail!

 Now this may sound like a drinking problem to us, but to these shrews it’s a way of life, and one they’ve lived for millennia.